Geothermal power in the United Kingdom: United Downs

 In early 2013, the government pulled a multimillion-pound grant from Geothermal Engineering Ltd for the £50 million United Downs Deep Geothermal Power project, after the company failed to secure the necessary additional investment to meet the terms of the grant.
 By 2016, the company had managed to secure £30 million funding for the project from a combination of the European Regional Development Fund, Cornwall Council and private investors, thus financing the UK's first commercial hot rocks power scheme.
 In 2019, the company had finished drilling the two geothermal wells; the production well to a depth of 5275 m and the injection well to 2393 m.
 The hot water reaches 250 C, and can yield around 60 MW of heat and 10 MW electrical energy.
-In 2021, the power plant is expected to be commissioned.
+In 2026, the power plant was turned on.

 Newcastle University

 Newcastle University Science Central Borehole Project, at 1800 m is the deepest geothermal well drilled for nearly 30 years. built on the former Tyne Brewery in the city.
 The temperature profile of 3.9 C-change per 100 m is higher than that found in Weardale.
 The project failed as flow rates of hot water from the borehole were not great enough to be exploitable, leaving the development to be heated by conventional sources.